 WHEREFORE, TC Energy respectfully requests leave to intervene as of right in this matter as allowed by Federal Rule of Civil Procedure 24(a)(2).
 Alternatively, TC Energy respectfully requests leave for permissive intervention as provided by Federal Rule of Civil Procedure 24(b)(1)(B).
-TC Energy also respectfully requests that its time period for filing a responsive pleading or dispositive motion as intervenor be extended to allow for it to file its answer or motion seven days after the deadline by which the Federal Defendants must file such pleading or motion, or seven days after the Court enters an Order acting on this Motion.
+TC Energy also respectfully requests that its time period for filing a responsive pleading or dispositive motion as intervenor be extended to allow for it to file its answer or motion seven days after the deadline by which the Federal Defendants must file such pleading or motion.

-DATED this 27th day of June 2019,
+DATED this 16th day of July 2019,

-By: Jefferv J. Oven

-Mark L. Stermitz Jeffrey M. Roth CROWLEY FLECK PLLP 490 North 31st Street, Ste.
-500 Billings, MT 59103-2529 Telephone: 406-252-3441 Email: joven@crowleyfleck.com mstermitz@crowleyfleck.com jroth@crowleyfleck.com Counsel for TransCanada Keystone Pipeline LP and TC Energy Corporation
+Jeffery J. Oven Mark L. Stermitz Jeffrey M. Roth CROWLEY FLECK PLLP 490 North 31st Street, Ste.
+500 Billings, MT 59103-2529 Telephone: 406-252-3441 Email: joven@crowleyfleck.com mstermitz@crowleyfleck.com jroth@crowleyfleck.com Counsel for TransCanada Keystone Pipeline LP and TC Energy Corporation point font, double spaced, and contains 2,735 words, excluding tables, caption, signatures, and certificates of service and compliance.